What Is a Federal Direct Subsidized Loan?

 Borrowers with Federal Direct Subsidized Loans are not responsible for the interest that accrues while they are enrolled in school at least half-time or during the grace period or other qualifying periods of deferment.
 The interest is subsidized by the U.S. government.
 To qualify for this type of federal student loan, borrowers must be qualifying undergraduate students who demonstrate financial need.

-Other options for students looking to pay for college may include Direct Unsubsidized or PLUS Loans, scholarships and grants, or work-study.
-After reviewing those options, borrowers still looking for resources to pay for school may consider private student loans as an option.
+Other options for students looking to pay for college may include Federal Direct Unsubsidized loans and PLUS Loans, scholarships and grants, and federal work-study programs, and private student loans.

 SoFi Loan Products